Local analysis of the history dependence in tetrahedra packings: Results

-The middle row of panels in figures \ref{fig:iso_phi} and \ref{fig:iso_c} displays how the contribution of the three different contact types changes with $\phi_{local}$.
-As expected, for all experiments and values of $\phi_{local}$ the number of constraints fixed by point contacts is the largest contribution.
-Interestingly however, the slope $d C_{point}/ d \phi_{local}$ is negative while it is positive for the E2F and F2F contacts, as it is for contacts between spheres or ellipsoids.
-This agrees with the intuitive notion that the closer two tetrahedra get to each other, the more likely it is that their flat faces or straight edges aligned with each other and the corresponding contact changes from a point contact to a higher constrained one.
+As described in section \ref{sec:tetra_pack}, the total number of constraints $C$ equals $ \sum_i C_i$ where $i$ goes over the three contact types.
+Figures \ref{fig:multi_links}c, \ref{fig:multi_merge}e, and \ref{fig:multi_merge}f display how the contribution of the three different contact types changes with $\phi_\textnormal{local}$.
+As already indicated by table \ref{tab:choice}, point contacts provide the largest contribution to $C$, this is also true for all individual values of $\phi_\textnormal{local}$.
+Interestingly however, the slope $d C_{point}/ d \phi_\textnormal{local}$ is negative while it is positive for the E2F and F2F contacts, as it is for contacts between spheres or ellipsoids \cite{schaller:15}.
+This agrees with the intuitive notion that the closer two tetrahedra get to each other, the more likely it is that their flat faces or straight edges align with each other and the corresponding contact changes from a point contact to a higher constrained one.

-At the local level the signature of preparation dependence is again clearly visible for the E2F and point contacts; in the iso-constraint case their $C_i(\phi_{local})$ curves shift vertically while preserving their average slope.
-In the iso-volume fraction case one would expect a horizontal shift of the curves.
-This is however due to the statistical noise and the rather small slopes only evident in the E2F case.

-The only contact type that might behave similar to sphere \cite{aste:06} and ellipsoid \cite{schaller:15} in that it is described by a singular function $C_i(\phi_{local})$ independent of preparation are the F2F contacts.
-Figure \ref{fig:F2F_all} unites the six individual curves.
-With the possible exception of the untapped, loose sample the other curves seem indeed to be falling on one master curve.